 The Joint Liquidators of SFIM are awaiting receipt of a dividend from Energis plc (In Administration and subject to a Scheme of Arrangement) in respect of a claim made prior to their appointment and on behalf of various former clients of SFIM.
+There have been no developments in the period.

 SFIM also holds the previously reported funds due to Williams De Broe ("WDB") but which WDB were unwilling to accept.
 Legal advice will be required in relation to both matters in order to confirm what steps need to be taken with regard to these former clients' funds.

 Corporation Tax clearance has been received from HMRC.
-Both SFIM and SFCM are still registered in a VAT group and will be deregistered in due course.
+Both SFIM and SFCM are still registered in the KSF VAT group and will be deregistered in due course.